Kasperrf/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-This assignment marks the completion of The Odin Project foundations course.
+This assignment marks the near completion of The Odin Project foundations course.
 I now know the foundations of html, js, css and git.

 Live version: https://kasperrf.github.io/Etch-a-Sketch/